-This is an eight-week, 20-hour-a-week unpaid internship, coinciding with Truman’s eight-week summer session.
-Students can earn between three and five credit hours.
+This is an eight-week, 20-hours-a-week unpaid internship, coinciding with Truman’s eight-week summer session.
+Students can earn three credit hours.
 All students representing Truman in this internship program will enroll for academic credit through a department on campus willing to offer internship credit and internship supervision.
 The History department will offer such credit.
 Students interested in working with another discipline should talk to the appropriate department before pursuing this opportunity.

 After being selected, the intern can work in a variety of areas at the Archives, including but not limited to:

 - collections processing and organization